Together in Christ: 'Trust God, not Money or Power!' — Proverbs 18:11-12

 So humble yourselves before God.
 Resist the devil, and he will flee from you.
 Come close to God, and God will come close to you.
 [3]

 When we seek friends, we need to look for humble and honorable people.
-When we hold up people to be heroes, they need to be willing to serve others humbly as Jesus did.
+When we hold up people to be heroes, they need to be people who serve others humbly as Jesus did.
 [4] The greatest in Jesus' Kingdom is the one willing to serve all and appear to be last in the world's pecking order.
 [5] On the day when the Lord Jesus returns, the arrogant and haughty will be brought down, and God will recognize those who lived by Jesus' standards as both honorable and victorious!
 [6]

 [1] James 4:13-16.
-Our devotional series follows the traditional conservative belief that James was a great leader of the church in Jerusalem after he met the resurrected Jesus and overcame his early unbelief — Mark 6:1-3; John 7:1-5; 1 Corinthians 15:1-7; Acts 12:17, 15:13-19.
+Our devotional series follows the traditional conservative belief that James was Jesus' half-brother and a great leader of the church in Jerusalem after he met the resurrected Jesus and overcame his early unbelief — Mark 6:1-3; John 7:1-5; 1 Corinthians 15:1-7; Acts 12:17, 15:13-19.

 [2] Matthew 6:19-20.